Electricity Procurement: The 3 Important Questions

 - Assist the client with implementing and finalizing the buy.

-With correctly-done electricity procurement, businesses will buy electricity the way the best aligns to their business, will reduce costs from buying electricity from the lowest priced & best-valued supplier that best fits, and will better decide when to buy with the right information.
+With correctly-done electricity procurement, businesses will buy electricity the way the best aligns to their business.
+They will reduce costs from buying electricity from the lowest priced & best-valued supplier that best fits.
+Also, they will better decide when to buy with the right information.

-Based on experience, electricity procurement done wrong will lead to higher (than they should be) electricity supply prices (up to 25%), increased business risk, and significant & avoidable cost leakage.
+Based on experience, electricity procurement done wrong will lead to higher (than they should be) electricity supply prices (up to 25%), increased business risk, and significant cost leakage.

 Get electricity procurement right and lower electricity supply costs by calling (412) 308-6482 or connect via the Contact page.